 — Of science, of the arts, of modern civilization!

-Extract of ‘Lisbon Revisited’ by Álvaro de Campos
+Extract from ‘Lisbon Revisited’ by Álvaro de Campos

 Translation by Richard Zenith